What to expect, tips, and how to prepare

 - Relax.
 Babies this little are extremely sensitive to mommy’s mood.
 If mommy is calm, then the baby will be more at ease.

-- Don’t let baby nap for 3-4 hours before I get there.
-I know it can be hard, but trust me, it’ll be worth it!
+- Don’t let baby nap for 2.5-4 hours before I get there.
+I know it can be hard with a newborn, but trust me, it’ll be worth it!
 Talking, showing her toys, changing diapers, even a bath (as long as the belly button has fallen) can be helpful activities to keep the baby up.

 - Think of a possible spot for me to set up, I need about 8ft by 8ft.